 How the Athens Public-School Landscape Breaks Down

 Athens, AL enrolls 15,854 students across 14 public schools reporting to the National Center for Education Statistics.
-The average student-teacher ratio across the city is 18.5:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 19.3:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 42.3/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

 Alabama Connections Academy accounts for 49.3% of all Athens public-school enrollment

-That concentration — well above the 8.4% national median for largest-entity share — means Athens-wide averages can mask substantial variation outside the dominant entity.
-Grade band: other.
+That is an overwhelming concentration, leaving the rest of Athens a distant remainder — means Athens-wide averages can mask substantial variation outside the dominant entity.
+Grade level: Combined.
 A dominant campus often anchors a city's program landscape and absorbs a disproportionate share of district capital and staffing decisions.
 When one entity dominates a region's footprint, its programmatic and budget decisions effectively set policy for a majority of the affected population.

 Athens school enrollment varies 39× across entities